By Melissa Hawira (bio below)

 By the time I reached early adulthood, doctors would now tell my mother that the steroids could quite possibly cause me physical development issues.
 Boy were they on the money!
 My growth and development was greatly stunted which led to even further teasing and humiliation throughout these years.

 It wasn’t until I was old enough to take an objective look at my life that I began to connect the dots and realized there was a relation between the steroids, my lifestyle and my habits.
-This is where I began the long road to self-discovery and the long experiment into curing myself.
+This is where I began the long road to self-discovery and the long experiment into curing myself of topical steroid addiction.